 This year turned out to be very nice.
 We ran Saturday October 29th thru Monday October 31st with partly cloudy weather; highs in the low 60s, night time temps around 40 degrees F. There was some rain for our setup days, but it was off and on and didn't cause much grief.
 It was dry durring operating times.
 Nothing new was added to the display for 2005 as we have run out of room to store much else, at least anything of large scale.
 I did perform some improvements and replaced the wooden Axworthy supports that used to attach to the house, and instead used conduit poles attached at the ground just like the existing one at the front of the yard.
 The ghosts ran well this year thanks to the improvements.
 We continued to use the fog, and added a subwoofer for the soundtrack this year.

 Another year with snow on the cemetery.
 We decided to cut from 4 operating nights to just 3 and Raven Manor was open Friday October 29th - Sunday October 31st and we had excellent weather on Saturday when the trick-or-treaters came.
 We also had the local news KUTV-CBS stop by for a live segment Saturday night so we stayed open after 10 pm for that.
 The first two nights were dry but Sunday was the 2nd straight Halloween that we were covered in snow.
 The winds picked up a bit and the snow continued to come down during the night, but the display ran through it all.
-New this year was a larger fog machine housed/protected in the mausoleum, with an ABS/PVC pipe fog chiller and distribution system.
+New this year was a larger fog machine (a VEI V-950).
+I run it inside the mausoleum with an ABS pipe fog chiller and distribution system that takes the fog out into the cemetery.
 The fog worked rather well, paticularly Friday and Saturday night when the winds were pretty mild.